collindapper/shop-inventory-management/README.md

 Updated "EnufPartsValidator.java" to return false if the part inventory minus the products associated part inventory is less than the min or greater than the maximum inventory set.

 - EnufPartsValidator.java, line 36

+**I - Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.**

+***

+Added tests for get/set minimum and maximum inventory on the PartTest class in the test package.

+- PartTest.java, Lines 104 - 138